-1 credits Prereq: R C 104 or 105, or advanced standing.
-Assessment and diagnostic skills for the respiratory care practitioner: use of relevant patient data for the purpose of better titioner; use of relevant patient data for the purpose of better understanding diagnosis and medical intervention.
+1 credits Prereg: R C 104 or 105, or advanced standing.

+Assessment and diagnostic skills for the respiratory care practitioner; use of relevant patient data for the purpose of better understanding diagnosis and medical intervention.

 R C 212 - Grand Rounds